Where We Work

 International Medical Corps in Cameroon supports healthcare facilities across five regions, and provides medical care directly through static health facilities, community health services and mobile outreach.
 Our services include preventive and curative medical consultations, maternal and newborn health services, including ante- and post-natal care; provision of essential drugs, medical supplies and equipment; and construction and rehabilitation of health facilities.

-We also provide training for healthcare professionals and for community health workers, who educate local residents on public health issues, engage in disease surveillance and follow-up on vaccine-preventable illnesses such as polio, neonatal tetanus, yellow fever and measles.
+We provide training for healthcare professionals, as well as community health workers, who educate local residents on public health issues, engage in disease surveillance and follow-up on vaccine-preventable illnesses such as polio, neonatal tetanus, yellow fever and measles.
 International Medical Corps supports community-based surveillance of diseases of epidemic potential, including polio, cholera and malaria, helping to facilitate early detection, prevention and response.
 Over the last five years, these efforts have led to a significant reduction in cholera cases in several health districts in the Far North and Littoral regions of Cameroon.

 Food Security and Livelihoods

-In recent years, drought, floods and landslides throughout the country have led to the displacement of tens of thousands of people and affected hundreds of thousands.
-Heavy rains have submerged fields and killed thousands of livestock.
+Drought, floods and landslides throughout Cameroon have affected more than 1 million people, and heavy rains have submerged fields and killed thousands of livestock.

 Nutrition

 Malnutrition rates remain high in Cameroon.
-As a combined consequence of regional and intercommunal conflicts, weather-related events—especially floods and droughts—and the Russian invasion of Ukraine, more than 3 million people in Cameroon are acutely food-insecure.
+As a combined consequence of regional and intercommunal conflicts, weather-related events (especially floods and droughts) and the Russian invasion of Ukraine, more than 2.6 million people in Cameroon are acutely food-insecure.
 As a result, many children do not have the nutrients required for healthy development, leading to irreversible cognitive and physical stunting.

 International Medical Corps provides nutrition interventions that include screening and treatment for acute malnutrition, cooking demonstrations and nutrition education in our infant and young-child feeding spaces, vitamin A supplementation, deworming, social and behavior change communication, and training for Ministry of Health staff and community health workers.